roboticmaterialsgroup/3D-printed-valve/README.md

 Please follow provided instructions for the assembly process of the 3D printed valve
 1. First, we will start with the cap and tubing.
-The tubings are extruded using a custom nozzle.
-Also check for thinner side of tube and put the thicker side inwards (to not easily kink).
-Figure 2B shows a wrong configuration where the thinner side of tubing is facing inward, and the tube will kink by itself.
-2. NOTE: This step is especially important.
+The tubes are extruded using a custom nozzle.
+The tubes are extruded using a custom nozzle.
+Also, ensure to check for the thinner side of the tube and position the thicker side inwards to prevent easy kinking.
+Refer to Figure 2B, which illustrates an incorrect configuration where the thinner side of the tubing faces inward, leading to potential kinking issues.
+This step is especially important.
 It is one of the most common causes of failure.
 Feel free to throw away pieces of tubing that always kink by itself in any direction (Figure 2B).
-3. We use following tube lengths for the top and bottom side of the tubing.
+2. We use following tube lengths for the top and bottom side of the tubing.
 *	Top: 11.5 mm + 1.5 mm spacer
 *	Bottom: 8 mm
-4. Before sticking the tubes, soften them by crushing it in different directions (kink every single part of tube, thus tube is less prone to kink by itself) (Figure 2B).
+3. Before sticking the tubes, soften them by crushing it in different directions (kink every single part of tube, thus tube is less prone to kink by itself) (Figure 2B).

 <img src="Images/A3.jpg" width="550" height="150">
-Figure 3Top tube assembly process.
-A) Applying glue to the spacer of the top tubing B) Use the 3D printed tool to make sure the tube is perfectly perpendicular and C) applying slight pressure to stick spacer to the membrane
+Figure 3 Top tube assembly process.
+A) Applying glue to the spacer of the top tubing B) Use the 3D printed tool to make sure that the tube is perfectly perpendicular and C) applying slight pressure to stick spacer to the membrane

-5. First, we will start inserting the top tube through the holes of top cap.
+4. First, we will start inserting the top tube through the holes of top cap.
 Make sure the distance for the top tube is 11.5 mm and bottom tube is 8 mm.
 Please measure the distance using vernier caliper (Figure 2C).
 The 1 mm spacer is the part of the tube, cut 1.5 mm piece and attach to the tubing as shown.
 Apply glue to top of tube and stick to the spacer (Figure 2D).
 6. Write down length of tube at the bottom of cap (write “8” or “11.5+1.5”).
 When glue is dried, start assembling the cap to the body.
 7. Apply half a drop / a drop of glue to top of spacer.
 With help of the printed tool, slightly press the spacer at the center of membrane (Figure 3A and 3B).
 8. Make sure that the tube is perfectly perpendicular to the holes on membrane body (all three lines in Figure 3B are perpendicular to each other) (Figure 3C).
 When glue dries, start to glue top cap to the body.